-The Group leases certain plant and equipment and motor vehicle under finance leases and office equipment and commercial property such as offices and warehouse under operating leases from non-related parties.
+The Group leases certain plant and equipment under finance leases and office equipment and commercial property such as offices and warehouses under operating leases from non-related parties.

 (i) Lessee - Finance leases

 Leases where the Group assumes substantially all risks and rewards incidental to ownership of the leased assets are classified as finance leases.